 If your Cabin or Rental Trailer is being cleaned we are unable to issue keys until 4pm.

-Check-out from all Campsites, Cabins & Rental Trailers is 11am Check-out from all Campsites is noon.
+Check-out from Cabins & Rental Trailers is 11am Check-out from all Campsites is noon.

 How much does it cost to bring your dog?
 It's free!

 Yes.
 We have WiFi access at our general store as well as the back deck and surronding areas.
 Each device is allowed 45 minutes of free basic access (up to 350MB) each day.
 If you're looking for more time or a faster connection you can purchase a WiFi pass at our general store.

 Day, Three Day & Week passes are good for two devices.
 Time starts after you enter the voucher code on the first device.
 Unused passes may expire after 31 days.
 15GB pass is for one device only and expires after 15GB used or 31 days, whichever comes first.